open-ephys/ephys-course/source/EEA/exday1.rst

     3A.
 Click on the image to go to the simulator.
     Right-click on the top wire in the circuit, and then select Edit to display the current through that wire.
 Double-click on either of the resistors to decrease their value.
 What happens to the current in the circuit?

-.. container:: tabox

-  3A: The current should increase with decreased circuit resistance.
-The current change affects the entire circuit; current is the same everywhere.

 4. Resistors
 ###################################
 Here’s another simulation demonstrating Ohm’s law.
 This time, the current moves from a 5 Volt voltage source (bright green) into ground (grey, earth), across one of two resistors.
 The resistors are 'in parallel' as current can flow cross over one *or* the other resistor.